sangramsinghg/berkeley_fintech_module_4_challenge/README.md

-# Analyzing the Risk/Return of 4 Funds.
+# Analyze the Risk/Return of 4 Funds.

 Analyze the risk/return of 4 funds and recommend a fund based on Sharpe ratio, Beta, Treynor measure and Information ratio.